Nebraska Democratic Party

-The Nebraska Democratic Party is the affiliate of the Democratic Party in the state of Nebraska.
+The Nebraska Democratic Party (NDP) is the affiliate of the Democratic Party in the state of Nebraska.
 Over 700 Democrats are elected across the state of Nebraska.
 Jane Kleeb is the chair of the Nebraska Democratic Party and also serves as the Midwest Chair of the Association of State Democratic Committees.

+It is the minority party in the state, with no members of Congress or statewide elected offices, and a minority in the state's unicameral legislature.
+However, Democrats are competitive in Nebraska's 2nd congressional district in presidential elections, winning its single electoral vote in 2008, 2020, and 2024.
+They also have even control on the Nebraska State Board of Education.

 Overview of party structure

 Headquartered in Lincoln, Nebraska, the Nebraska Democratic Party's State Central Committee is responsible for drafting, updating, and approving the platform of the Nebraska Democratic Party.
 The State Central Committee is made up of elected party leaders and State Central Committee members from each Legislative District, along with issue and constituency based caucuses.
 The State Central Committee is responsible for fundraising to support the statewide operations and coordinates with county parties, candidates and the national party committees like the DNC.
 The SCC also publishes communication pieces for the state including items like the Rural Bill of Rights to connect with rural voters.